Why Heart Disease is the Leading Cause of Death in America

 - Schedule an annual physical.
 Tell your doctor if you have a family history of heart disease or any risks.
 This way you can start detecting the first signs if they arise.

 Portneuf Medical Group offers over 60 providers as a team, with specialists to help you stay heart healthy.
-To find a primary care physician please call 208-239-3815, for cardiovascular services please call 208-239-3899.
+To find a primary care physician please call 208-239-3627, for cardiovascular services please call 208-239-3899.
+To learn about how we care for your heart, visit Portneuf Heart and Vascular Institute.